 The more I numb out and stare at the ground, the more you ask a bunch of questions to get a response out of me, and the more you ask a bunch of questions to get a response out of me, the more I numb out and stare at the ground.
 And round and round we go.
 Weeeee!!!

 The problem with this merry-go-round is it isn’t so merry.
-It’s a cyclical dynamic which creates more frustration, loneliness, confusion, and resentment between two people.
-It also convinces the people trapped in it’s whirlwind the other person is the enemy here.
+It’s a cyclical dynamic that creates more frustration, loneliness, confusion, and resentment between two people.
+It also convinces the people trapped in its whirlwind the other person is the enemy here.
 What a destructive force!
 Really in a relationship, the two people are on the same team and the cyclical dynamic is the enemy.